ahmedcodein/salesware/README.md

 ![Opportunity Sales Stages](docs/features/opportunity/opportunity_sales_stage.png)

 There are other important features in the Opportunity create page or Opportunity detail page.
 These are prospect and product selection features.
 There, the user can select from the available records of prospects or products saved in the database.
-This is important in order to attach them to the opportunity, otherwise the opportunity cannot exist.
+This is important in order to attach them to the opportunity object, otherwise the opportunity cannot exist.
 See the screenshots below.

 ![Opportunity Prospect Select](docs/features/opportunity/opportunity_prospect.png)